 I usually make this gluten free Red Quinoa bread with red or black quinoa because I like the texture of that particular seed.
 The resulting bread has alway reminded me of old country Russian bread that I used to eat when I was little.

 Use of baking soda in this quinoa and chia bread recipe is optional.
 I found that because this bread is so dense, use of baking soda is not really necessary.
-I made this quinoa bread many times using 1/2 teaspoon salt and 1 teaspoon baking soda, and I also made exactly same bread using 1 teaspoon salt only (without any baking soda) and I didn’t notice any difference in the height of the quinoa loaf.
+I made this quinoa bread many times without using any baking soda.
+I also used ½ teaspoon salt and 1 teaspoon baking soda combination successfully.
+In my experience, I didn’t notice any difference in the height of the quinoa loaf.

 Prepare bread loaf pan

-Using the parchment paper for your quinoa and chia bread will make it so much easier to release it when it’s done!
+You will use the parchment paper for your quinoa and chia bread because will make it so much easier to release the bread!
 The whole quinoa bread loaf goes in the oven, for 50-60 minutes.
 Because soaked quinoa is heavy and there is lots of it, don’t expect a high rise.
 Good things come in small packages.

 Chef Tips For Gluten Free Quinoa Bread

-- Drain the quinoa well prior to using
+- You will drain the quinoa well prior to using.

-- Slice the quinoa and chia loaf thinly before refrigerating or freezing
+- You will slice the quinoa and chia loaf thinly before refrigerating or freezing.

 More delicious gluten free baking recipes that use alternative flours, including quinoa: